 Condè Nast Traveller touts fried chicken as king of the roost.
 Crispy deep fried chicken gets the sandwich treatment for breakfast with OTT savoury waffles putting the squeeze on conventional chicken burger buns.
 Also getting in on the action are healthy snacks, insects (pass), gut healthy foods and kombucha (a big yes from me), empanadas and Portuguese food.
 Hardly a bland line-up, right?
 Guaranteed, there’ll be something to strike palatable pleasure for everyone.

-Each year sees the rise and demise of dietary trends.
+Each year sees the rise and fall of dietary trends.
 Although the Mediterranean diet is hardly revolutionary, it’s definitely worth noting that statistically it’s still regarded as one of the world’s healthiest.
 While the words diet and regime imply restriction, the Mediterranean diet isn’t focused on rigidity.
 No measuring or deprivation.
 Guidelines are – lavish seasonal vegetables and fruit, moderate amounts of seafood and poultry, less meat, plenty of nuts and of course, the best quality Extra virgin olive oil – cold pressed with grassy green, peppery notes.
 Couldn’t be easier.

 This Mediterranean tuna salad is my post holiday blues antidote.
 It’s conveniently made with store cupboard basics cleverly supplemented with a splurge of fresh produce.
 Plus there’s no cooking involved, just you and the chopping board.
 It tastes like summer in the Med.
 Chunks of omega-rich tuna mingle happily with olives, sweet peppers, capers and a quick red onion pickle.
 I’m tucking in here with care-free abandon as I contemplate all that this year has to offer.
 It promises to be deliciously good.

 - 2 tins (170g each) tuna chunks, in vegetable oil, drained